sgngr/radio-m036/README.md

 # radioM036
-**A radio app for the AVerMedia AVerTV USB2.0 Plus (USB Id: 07ca:0036)**
+**A radio app for the AVerMedia AVerTV USB2.0 Plus**

 ---

 ![ScreenShot](http://burabizim.org/radioM036/Screenshot-radioM036.png)

-The AVerMedia AVerTV USB2.0 Plus is a composite device with three interfaces.
+The AVerMedia AVerTV USB2.0 Plus (USB Id: 07ca:0036) is a composite device with three interfaces.
 The device has the following functions: Analog TV, FM radio and image capture.
 It also has a remote control.
 Interface 0 is vendor specific and a kernel driver is available only for Windows XP.
 Interface 1 and 2 are for audio control and audio streaming.
 Various OS provide an audio driver.
 Device hardware contains a DC1120-E controller chip.
 Unfortunately, no documentation is available for this controller chip.
 To write the radioM036 app USB traffic was sniffed and hacked by using USBPcap and Wireshark for Windows XP.

 ## Requirements